StarpTech/k8s-gitops/README.md

 #### Distribute configurations with containers

 With [`kpt fn`](https://googlecontainertools.github.io/kpt/reference/fn/) you can generate, transform, and validate configuration files from images, starlark scripts, or binary executables.
-The command below will provide `DIR/` as input to a container instance of `gcr.io/example.com/my-fn` execute the function in it and store the output in `charts/order-service`.
-This has great potentional to align your tooling with container.
+The command below will provide `DIR/` as an input to a container instance of `gcr.io/example.com/my-fn` executing the function in it and store the output in `charts/order-service`.
+This has great potential to align your tooling with containers.

 > DOCKER all the things!